Two DIY lovers have saved thousands on their dream gray and gold bathroom after designing, sourcing and installing everything themselves.

 After – the new gray and gold bathroom

 The white surfaces were worktop offcuts and a local company cut them for just $40/£40.

 In fact, the only thing the couple didn’t do was fit the Karndean flooring, in a warm oak finish.
 ‘The flooring was the finishing touch and we wanted to make sure the warranty was valid, so we paid a professional to install it – we decided we could treat ourselves at that point!’ adds Laura.

-- Building stud walls is easy and allows you to conceal pipes and create storage niches.
+- Building stud walls is easy and allows you to conceal pipes and create storage nooks.
 Use tile backer boards instead of plasterboard if you'll be tiling.